 Brooks Academies of Texas is a network of charter schools that offer a family-oriented culture and unique educational models at each campus.
-On November 1, 2020, Brooks Academies began accepting applications for enrollment for the 2021–2022 school year.
-Open enrollment continues until February 14, 2021, and the lottery will be held the week of February 15, 2021.
-We have put together a guide to help you learn more about Brooks Academy charter schools in San Antonio and take steps to enroll your child for the next school year.
+On November 1, 2021, Brooks Academies began accepting applications for enrollment for the 2022–23 school year.
+Open enrollment continues until February 14, 2022, and the lottery will be held the week of February 14, 2022.
+We have put together a guide to help you learn more about Brooks Academy charter school campuses in San Antonio and take steps to enroll your child.

 About Brooks Academies of Texas